inomiiqbal/inomiiqbal/README.md

-- 👋 Hi, I’m @inomiiqbal
+- 👋 Hi, I’m @Noman-Iqbal
-- 👀 I’m interested in Coding
-- 🌱 I’m currently learning MCS
+- 🌱 I’m currently learning to Data Analytics
-- 💞️ I’m looking to collaborate on Data Analysis
-- 📫 How to reach me through email
+- 📫 How to reach me https://www.linkedin.com/in/noman-iqbal-4b5311207/
-- 😄 Pronouns: Nomi

 <!---
 inomiiqbal/inomiiqbal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.